relaxdiego/relaxdiego.github.com/_posts/2017-12-13-canal-and-calico.md

 <img src="https://docs.google.com/drawings/d/e/2PACX-1vQGTLNcWY-Tb7v2hOS5OxhMiWe7rUpB09n4Cb9ndigFBQUFjapWjInkMYk29Rp1XVK5E_Zj-Fyj4bg6/pub?w=1310&amp;h=1592">

-NOTE: While I've depicated the iptables rules and routes as boxes in these diagrams, note that they're not really implemented as Linux devices.
+NOTE: While I've depicted the iptables rules and routes as boxes in these diagrams, note that they're not really implemented as Linux devices.
 Rather, I just wanted to show how the routes are applied to the packets as they make there way to and fro the actual devices.